TRKUyen/TRKUyen/README.md

 <hr/>

- - 👩🏻‍💻 I'm currently working for build my project<br/>
+ - 👩🏻‍💻 I'm currently working on building my project<br/>

  - 🌱 I’m currently learning **for more Frontend Framework like ReactJS, Angular, NextJS**<br/>

- - 🤖 Like game and anime but want to practice some skills in badminton 🏸 and basketball 🏀<br/>
+ - 🤖 Like games and anime but want to practice some skills in badminton 🏸 and basketball 🏀<br/>

  - ☁️ Currently learning about data analytics and [dataviz](https://pudding.cool/2018/08/pockets/)!<br/>

- - 💭 If you have any question just ask me.
+ - 💭 If you have any questions ask me.
 I would love to answer any question that you are asking for<br/>

  - 📫 Feel free to reach me out **vouyen2042@gmail.com**